Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 Click on the menu button at the top, and select Text-size.

 You will now see a slider appear at the top of the page where you change the text size to smaller or larger of the page by sliding it.
 Try it out!

 To switch to dark-mode, just go to the Edit menu to the right and click.

 Click on Dark mode in the dropdown menu.

 CuePilot is “The first-ever dedicated software for live TV shows and events”.
 You can see the result of CuePilot in the “music video editing” of large shows like The European Song Contest.
 Cue Pilot allows you to test and plan vision mixer edits, as well as cues to performers and stage staff.

 You can add CuePilot files to Dramatify’s rundowns to have everything in one place.
 You can both link Cue Pilot and Dramatify together as well as manually upload a CuePilot shot list to the entire rundown or just a specific scene.

 How to add a CuePilot shot list

-You can attach a CuePilot shot list either to an entire script, or just to a specific scene.
+You can either create a link between Dramatify and CuePilot and refresh a shot list with a click, or manually attach a CuePilot shot list either to an entire script or just to a specific scene.
 A Dramatify scene is equal to a CuePilot act.

-There are two occations where you might want to import or replace a shot list for a single scene:
+There are two occasions where you might want to import or replace a shot list for a single scene: